Capital punishment in Arizona: Gas Execution

-The most recent execution in Arizona was that of Richard Djerf on October 17, 2025.

 Lethal injection drugs

 Since 1992, Arizona has employed lethal injection for its executions.

 Until 2010, Arizona used sodium thiopental as the primary drug in its execution protocol until the drug stopped being commercially available and the state explored using midazolam.

 In 2011, the state was found to be lawfully buying execution drugs from Dream Pharma, a pharmaceutical company operating out of a driving school in west London, UK.